JErBerlin/dndgame/README.md

 - **Game Structure**: The game has a clear start and end.
 Each game includes several players, which can enter or leave the game at some point.
 - **Characters**: Players are given characters with a certain amount of XP (experience points) at the beginning.
-- **Game Master (GM)**: The GM starts the game, adds characters, and has certain powers to change the game after it has started.
-However, the GM is not all-powerful and cannot do everything.
+- **Game Master (GM)**: The GM starts the game, adds characters, and is the director of the game after it has started.
+The GM decides whether to approve a chosen action from a player.
+The GM can set the XP points that an action costs or gives as a reward for a specific character, and can even give XP points to the characters independently of actions.
+However, the GM is not all-powerful and has to abide by certain rules too.
-- **Player Actions**: Players can use their XP to perform actions or choose to leave the game, which removes their character from play.
+- **Player Actions**: Players make choices that are later approved by the Game Master.
+Once the game has started, they can use their XP to try to perform an action.
+Games usually come with a basic repertoir of actions, which players can choose from or use as a template to suggest an action for their character.
+Each chosen action can then be modified by the GM before aproval, but it is up to the player to decide whether to execute the action at the end.
+Players can also decide to retrieve their character from the game.

 #### Non-Playing Characters (NPCs)